 Crawley Borough Council adopted the enforcement concordat in December 2001.
 The Food Safety Plan has also been audited against the Department for Business Enterprise and Regulatory Reform 'Regulators' Compliance Code in January 2008 and found to be satisfactory and compliant.
-Further work is planned in 2008-2009 concerning the potential for using fixed fee notices arising from the McCrory Review.

 The Environmental Health Services has a generic enforcement policy.
 A specific policy for Imported Food enforcement has also been produced.
 This was adopted by the Executive in March 2005.
-This is consistent with the Regulators Compliance Code
+This is consistent with the Regulators Compliance Code.

-To promote best practice and ensure consistent decisions are taken with regard to public interest and likely outcome of any legal proceedings an "enforcement review" is held involving the Case Officer, Line Manager, Head of Service and Solicitor to the Council where the merits of any proposed formal action is being considered.
+To promote best practice and ensure consistent decisions are taken with regard to public interest and likely outcome of any legal proceedings an "enforcement review" is held involving the Case Officer, Line Manager, Head of Planning and Environment Service and Solicitor to the Council where the merits of any proposed formal action is being considered.
 All legal proceedings within the Environmental Services Division are subjected to this process in line with the local procedure.